Byford suburb profile

 Byford property market performance

-Sales activity has been robust, with 117 houses sold in the past 12 months, while only 2 units were sold, highlighting a preference for houses.
-Houses are selling quickly, with a median of just 10 days on the market, while units have not shown significant activity.
+Sales activity for houses has been brisk, with 132 houses sold over the last 12 months.
+Houses are selling quickly, with a median of just 26 days on the market, suggesting a competitive market environment.

 Byford demographics